Within This Page

 Consider loading docks in structures unattached to the main building with a dedicated HVAC system to limit contamination and damage to the main building.

-These threats may range from random drive-by shootings to high-powered rifle attacks directed at specific targets within the facility (assassinations).
+These threats may include active shooters, random drive-by shootings to high-powered rifle attacks directed at specific targets within the facility (assassinations).
 It is important to quantify the potential risk and to establish the appropriate level of protection.
 The most common ballistic protection rating systems include: Underwriters Laboratories (UL), National Institute of Justice (NIJ), H.P.
 White Laboratory, and ASTM International.
 Materials are rated based on their ability to stop specific ammunition (e.g., projectile size and velocity).
 Some items to consider include:

 - Obscuration or concealment screening using trees and hedges, berms, solid fencing, walls, and less critical buildings